-For 2014, 17,716 stream miles, or 14.9 percent of the total 119,244 stream miles in Illinois have been assessed for at least one designated use.
+For this 2016 cycle report, 18,056 stream miles, or 15.0 percent of the total 119,244 stream miles in Illinois have been assessed for at least one designated use.
 Overall, the percent of stream miles assessed has remained relatively consistent over the last eight cycles - about 13 to 15 percent.

 The degree of support of a designated use in a particular stream segment is determined by an analysis of various types of information, including biological, physicochemical, physical habitat, and toxicity data.
 When sufficient data are available, each applicable designated use in each segment is assessed as Fully Supporting (good), Not Supporting (fair), or Not Supporting (poor).
 Waters in which at least one applicable use is not fully supported are called "impaired."
-For Illinois streams, the major potential causes of impairment, based on number of miles affected, are fecal coliform bacteria impairing primary contact use (e.g., swimming, water skiing), mercury and polychlorinated biphenyls (PCBs) in fish tissue impairing fish consumption use, and low dissolved oxygen, phosphorus, manganese, excessive siltation, physical-habitat alterations, and total suspended solids which impair aquatic life use (Tables C-36 and C-47).
-The major potential sources of impairment are atmospheric deposition of toxics, agriculture, hydromodification such as channelization, municipal point sources, urban runoff/storm sewers, surface mining, and impacts from hydrostructure flow regulation/modification (Table C-37).